Appeiro/MWLI-code/CONTRIBUTING.md

 # Welcome contributors!😃
 First of all we would like to thank you for contributing to our project.
-All details are below.
+All details are below, happy coding!

 ## What do I need to know to contribute?🤔
 All you need to know is a bit of html and how to use github.